 If you are having merchandise made that contains the ULM name, nickname, logo, or artwork (i.e. shirts, hats, pens, etc.), please be prepared to submit a request to the Office of Public Information.
 Only approved vendors may print university merchandise.

 Any use of the Warhawk imagery or wordmarks must have the prior approval by the ULM Athletics department.
-Contact Robin Barton at email@example.com or 318-342-5382 for more information.
+Contact Richard Duran at firstname.lastname@example.org or 318-342-5382 for more information.

 To ensure effective promotion of your event, it is essential you contact the Office of Public Information immediately after your event has been approved.
 At that time, please contact email@example.com.